soegaard/minipascal/README.md

 Compilers
 ---------

-MiniPacal comes with two compilers.
+MiniPascal comes with two compilers.
 The simple one in "semantics-simple.rkt" translates directly from Pascal to Racket without any (compile time) type checking.
 This compiler is written in the same